franzbu/EnhancedSpaces.spoon/README.md

   ...
 ```

-To resize and move the active window into a 2x2 grid position, use 'modifierSnap1' (default the Command and Option keys) and numbers 1-8.
+To resize and move the active window into a 2x2 grid position, use `modifierSnap1` (default the Command and Option keys) and numbers `1-8`.

-To resize and move the active window into a 3x3 grid position, use 'modifierSnap2' and numbers 1-9, additionally '0', 'o', and 'p'.
+To resize and move the active window into a 3x3 grid position, use 'modifierSnap2' and numbers 1-9, additionally `0`, `o`, and `p`.

 'modifierSnap3' also uses a 3x3 grid; however, the windows snap into different sizes, see '3x3 Grid - Double (and Quadruple) Sizes' below.